-STEP 7: Submit PW2 to your Borough Office.
+Step 7: Submit PW2 to your Borough Office.

 Once the site passes the pre-demolition inspection, your demolition contractor submits a Work Permit Application (PW2) to the appropriate DOB Borough Office to obtain a demolition permit.

-- These instructions explain how to fill out the PW2 Form properly.
+Be sure you understand how to fill out the PW2 Form properly.

 If everything checks out, the permit is issued and demolition can begin!